Kamil Broda

-Kamil Broda (born 19 July 2001) is a Polish professional footballer who plays as a goalkeeper for I liga club Wisła Kraków.
+Kamil Broda (born 19 July 2001) is a Polish professional footballer who plays as a goalkeeper.

 Club career

 Broda started his senior career with his hometown club Wisła Kraków.
 In 2021, he was sent on loan to II liga side Chojniczanka Chojnice, whom he aided in gaining promotion to the second-tier.
 During the 2023–24 season, he played in the early rounds of Wisła's successful Polish Cup campaign.
 Later throughout the year, calls were made by fans for Broda to become the first-choice goalkeeper, as "fans... some of them have been demanding for a long time that... [he] replaces the Spaniard Álvaro Ratón".

 On 3 July 2024, he signed a two-year contract extension.
+Broda left Wisła after twelve years when his contract expired in June 2026.